OneUp Components Aluminum Review

-The OneUp Components Aluminum were an easy choice for our Editor's Choice award.
+The OneUp Components Aluminum were an easy choice for our Best Buy award.
 We love nearly everything about these pedals.
 The grip/traction is outstanding and your feet stay glued to the pedals on the chunkiest of downhills.
 The platform is large, yet quite thin and low-profile.
 These pedals are easy to service and the manufacturer makes the instructions readily available and easily digestible.
 Best of all, the price tag comes in significantly lower than most of the other high-end pedals in our test class.
-These pedals are a no-brainer for those seeking a versatile and well rounded pedal with high levels of grip at a reasonable price.
+These pedals are a no-brainer for those seeking a versatile and well-rounded pedal with high levels of grip at a reasonable price.

 — Pat Donahue, Tara Reddinger-Adams

 Ad-free.
 Influence-free.
 Powered by Testing.